GoogleCloudPlatform/professional-services/tools/cloud-composer-clone/README.md

 # Composer clone
-A utility enables you to automate backup and restore operations on cloud composer environments running on Google Cloud Platform.
+A command line utility that enables you to automate backup and restore operations on cloud composer environments running on Google Cloud Platform.
+The tool performs two main operations: Backup and recovery on a given composer environment following several steps, as summarized in the next section.

 ## How it works
-The tool performs two main operations: Backup and recovery on a given composer environment following several steps, as summarized below:

 ### Backup
 #### Usage
 ```